Geometric analysis of the Yang-Mills-Higgs-Dirac model: Introduction

 \section{Introduction}

-In this article we study geometric and analytic properties of a gauged non-linear sigma model that combines the theory of harmonic sections with the Yang--Mills action and the Dirac action for twisted spinors.
-Mathematically this yields an equivariant extension of the theory of the theory of Dirac-harmonic maps and is also motivated as a simplification of supersymmetric Yang--Mills theory from physics.
+In this article we study geometric and analytic properties of a gauged non-linear sigma model that combines the theory of harmonic sections with the Yang--Mills action and the Dirac action for vector-valued spinors.
+Mathematically this yields an equivariant extension of the theory of the theory of Dirac-harmonic maps and is also motivated as a simplification of supersymmetric Yang--Mills theory from physics, as well as a twisted fiber bundle version of (anti-)self-dual equations on Riemann surfaces.

 Investigating the rich and subtle mathematical structure of quantum field theory (QFT) is important for physics and mathematics alike.
 In fact, models from QFT have lead to a host of powerful geometric invariants.
-In particular, Donaldson could construct powerful invariants for differentiable 4-manifolds from solution spaces of anti-selfdual Yang--Mills connections, and later, Seiberg and Witten derived simpler invariants also from the Yang--Mills functional.
+In particular, Donaldson could construct powerful invariants for differentiable 4-manifolds from solution spaces of anti-self-dual Yang--Mills connections, and later, Seiberg and Witten derived simpler invariants also from the Yang--Mills functional.
 The Gromov--Witten invariants are fundamental in symplectic geometry, to name just the most famous and powerful such invariants.